 A little more about Chris

-Getting Into the Sport: Started snowboarding at age nine because he loved skateboarding and it made sense to ride on the snow as well… His parents gave him snowboard lessons as birthday gift… The instructor told them he had a natural feel on the board and should join a development program… At first did a bit of each discipline but at 15 settled on snowboard cross because of the speed and racing aspect as well as the jumps and airs… Outside Interests: Likes to dabble in a lot of sports… Enjoys mountain biking, skateboarding, fishing, hiking surfing and rock climbing… Grew up spin cast fishing in the mountains with his father but in the last few years has gotten into fly fishing… Affiliated with Motionball, a non-profit that builds awareness and raises funds for the Special Olympics Canada Foundation… Olympic memories: Started snowboarding just when the sport was making its Olympic debut at Nagano 1998… Woke up at 3 a.m. to watch the snowboard cross from Turin 2006 and realized he wanted to be like the Canadian athletes and compete at the Games… Inspired by close friends and Olympic medallists Maëlle Ricker and Mike Robertson…
+Getting into the Sport: Started snowboarding at age nine because he loved skateboarding and it made sense to ride on the snow as well… His parents gave him snowboard lessons as birthday gift… The instructor told them he had a natural feel on the board and should join a development program… At first did a bit of each discipline but at 15 settled on snowboard cross because of the speed and racing aspect as well as the jumps and airs… Outside Interests: Does a lot of photography… Enjoys mountain biking, skateboarding, fishing, hiking surfing and rock climbing… Grew up spin cast fishing in the mountains with his father but has gotten into fly fishing… Supports Motionball, a non-profit that builds awareness and raises funds for the Special Olympics Canada Foundation… Odds and Ends: Started snowboarding just when the sport was making its Olympic debut at Nagano 1998; woke up at 3:00 a.m. to watch the snowboard cross from Turin 2006 and realized he wanted to be like the Canadian athletes and compete at the Games… Inspired by close friends and Olympic medallists Maëlle Ricker and Mike Robertson…

 |Snowboard Cross - Men